 Image under CC 2.0

-The air is fresh, and the bleakness only seems to add to the rugged beauty of the landscape.
-In fact we have all the ingredients for a wilderness golf course, and sure enough, a brand new, world class links course is precisely what’s under construction at the moment on the Isle of Jura, population 180.
+The air is fresh and the bleakness only seems to add to the rugged beauty of the landscape.
+In fact Scotland has all the ingredients for wilderness golf courses, and sure enough, a brand new, world class links course is precisely what’s under construction at the moment on the Isle of Jura, population 180.

 The reason we’re getting excited by the Jura development though, is that it’s offering us the beguiling possibility of an entirely new golf region in Scotland, that of the western isles.
-This involves threading together a string of links pearls, in remote breath-taking scenery, using the network of ferries that links the isles.
-From Askernish, 50 miles off the mainland on the island of South Uist in the north, all the way down the coast, and even linking up with Royal Troon.
+This involves linking together a string of pearls in remote breath-taking scenery using the network of ferries that serve the isles.
+From Askernish, 50 miles off the mainland on the island of South Uist in the north, all the way down the coast, in a beguiling Wilderness golf experience

 Askernish – South Uist